 - Eligible students may only use their Pell Grant for 12 semesters (this is total semesters and not necessarily consecutive semesters).

 As long as you check off the above eligibility boxes, you will be eligible for a Pell Grant!
+There is no maximum age for eligibility.
 Remember, applying for the FAFSA will also qualify you for other types of financial aid including federal student loans and work study.

 Do parents qualify for the FAFSA?

 Yes – parents do qualify for the FAFSA!
 The FAFSA will allow you to unlock need-based financial aid to pay for college.
 This can include need-based grants, like the Pell Grant, which do not need to be paid back and federal student loans which can have more favorable interest rates and more flexible repayment plans available to you.